 "Graduate students are expected to be aware of and satisfy all regulations governing their work and study at the university."
-Students are required to be familiar with the Graduate Catalog, Hilltopics, and with the information available on the Graduate School website (http://gradschool.utk.edu/graduate-student-life/).
+Students are required to be familiar with the Graduate Catalog, Hilltopics, and with the information available on the Graduate School website (Graduate Student Life - The Graduate School (utk.edu)).